What are the differences of Deep Drawing and Hydroforming?

 The Hydroforming process begins by placing a laser-cut blank over a die (typically made from rubber).
 High pressurized water forces the blank down over the mold, forcing the blank into its new shape.
 Both Hydroforming and Deep Drawing are both excellent, seamless manufacturing processes that do not require any welding.

 The Deep Drawing process is better suited for larger production runs, or smaller runs for applications or components that will have long-term usage.
-The Hydroforming process is a popular choice when we are producing complicated parts, which irregular shapes.
+The Hydroforming process is a popular choice when producing complicated, irregularly shaped or complex parts.

 At Toledo Metal Spinning Company, we use a combination of stamping, hydroforming, and conventional deep drawing for a variety of applications.
 One application is to utilize our press capabilities for preforming a spinning operation.
 One advantage for using a press preform includes the benefit of flowing the metal towards the flange of the part, giving more material in this area verses a thickness reduction from our spinning process.